How to Become a Surgical Technologist in Delaware

 National Certification for Surgical Technologists in Delaware

 Delaware does not require surgical technologists to be certified; however, earning your voluntary certification will be a wise decision for many reasons.
-You’ll be able to find jobs more easily, and you could receive a higher salary based upon your skill level.
+A certified surgical technologist will be able to find jobs more easily, and you could receive a higher salary based on your skill level.

 The National Board of Surgical Technology and Surgical Assisting (NBSTSA) is responsible for the examination and certification process of surgical technologists.
 The exam fee is $290, and eligibility requirements include documentation of a completed NBSTSA-recognized surgical program.
 Schools accredited by either the CAAHEP or the ABHES will be recognized by the NBSTSA.
 Documentation of completion of a military training program in surgical technology is also acceptable.
 You can expect to recertify every four years by either retaking the exam or providing proof of continued education with 60 completed credit hours over the four years between exams.

-Based on data from the Projections Managing Partnership (PMP), there were 260 surgical technologists working in Delaware during 2019.
+Based on data from the Projections Managing Partnership (PMP), 260 surgical technologists were working in Delaware in 2019.
 By 2026, there is estimated to be an additional 30 jobs added to the field in this state alone.

-The Bureau of Labor Statistics (BLS) shows that surgical technologists made an average of $23.85 per hour in May 2019, which is equivalent to $49,610 annually.
-The highest earners in the trade in Delaware made more than $63,190 during the same year.
+The Bureau of Labor Statistics (BLS) shows that surgical technologists made an average salary of $23.25 per hour in 2021, which is equivalent to $48,350 annually.
+The highest earners in the trade in Delaware made more than $61,560 during the same year.

 Working as a Surgical Technologist in Delaware

-Surgical technologists in Delaware can expect the job market to grow by 9.9 percent in the 10-year period from 2016 to 2026, according to PMP data.
+A Delaware surgical technician can expect the job market to grow by 9.9 percent in the 10 years from 2016 to 2026, according to PMP data.
 This shows that the field will continue to expand and likely evolve over the years.
 The sooner you get started, the faster you will begin to grow with the trade.